Table of Contents

 An Inspiring Day at The Achilleion in Corfu, Greece

-I’m standing in a beautiful courtyard overlooking a panoramic view of flowering gardens, a green forested hillside and far below, the sparkling blue Ionian Sea.
+I’m standing in a beautiful courtyard overlooking a panoramic view of flowering gardens, a green forested hillside, and far below, the sparkling blue Ionian Sea.
 Surrounding me stand the Muses: all nine of them.
-I’m next Erato, the Muse of poetry.
+I’m next to Erato, the Muse of poetry.
 Beside her, Terpsichore holds her harp, and Melpomene smiles silently.
-This is the magnificent peristyle of the Achilleion in Corfu, once the home of Elisabeth, Empress of Austria and Queen of Hungary.
+This is the magnificent peristyle of the Achilleion in Corfu, once the home of Elisabeth, Empress of Austria, and Queen of Hungary.
 The peristyle is dominated by the nine marble Muses together with states of Apollo and the three Graces.

 Sisi – Queen of Hungary and Bohemia

 Elisabeth, known fondly as “Sisi” was the daughter of Duke Max of Bavaria and his wife, Ludovika.
 As a child, she was shy and not considered pretty, but she grew to be a vibrant, attractive young woman who shared a love of the ‘lower classes’ with her father and enjoyed long walks and horseback riding.
 At the age of sixteen, she became the wife of the Emperor Franz Joseph of Austria and was named Queen of Hungary and Bohemia.